BrunoBernardino/Veezy-iOS/README.md

 If there are suggestions, I'd appreciate them!

-If you find value in this, [please consider donating a dollar](https://medium.com/@BrunoBernardino/if-i-ve-helped-you-consider-donating-86952f22e3b4).
+If you find value in this, [donate some cryptocurrency](https://gist.github.com/BrunoBernardino/ff5b54c13dd96ac7f9fee6fbfd825b09).